 Teaching and exam

-Department of Economics and Business Economics (ECON) provides teaching in a number of study programmes
+Department of Economics and Business Economics (ECON) provides teaching in a number of study programmes.
+Below, you will find inspiration and important guidelines/rules for all lecturers at ECON as well as relevant contact information.

 The students are informed about their study programme via the study portals, which contain important information about teaching, exams, bachelor's theses, master's theses, timetables, etc.: